haddocking/haddocking.github.io/education/disvis-webserver/index.md

   open /path/to/PUP2.pdb
 </a>

+We voluntarily placed the two molecules in a particular conformation found in a known structure of the 26S proteasome solved by X-ray at a 2.4Å resolution and released in november 2016 (see [associated article](https://dx.doi.org/10.15252/embj.201695222)).
-The 1st step will be to customize a bit the look of the molecules to easily spot the interesting regions.
+ The 1st step will be to slightly adapt the look of the molecules to easily spot the interesting regions.
 We will first draw them using a cartoon representation for the protein backbone and hide the side chains for better clarity.
 To do so type: